|New Free Tools for Faster Input of

 The trend of Chinese IME technologies is advancing toward the goal of "One Key Stroke For One Chinese

-Character" (一键一字的目标) by using the intelligence, the large and adaptive databases and the fast
+supported by high speed Internet connection to use the intelligence in the large and adaptive databases in and

 (A) Inputting a single Chinese character by Pinyin has very large ambiguity in that there are usually many